refatwashere/crypto-trader-app/TASKS.md

 - Added a GitHub Actions workflow `.github/workflows/auto-create-pr.yml` that automatically opens a draft PR to `main` when a `feature/**` branch is pushed.
 This uses the repository `GITHUB_TOKEN` and the `peter-evans/create-pull-request` action.

+- Added `.github/workflows/db-migrate.yml` which applies `database/schema.sql` and `database/seed.sql` to the environment pointed to by the `DATABASE_URL` GitHub Secret on push to `main` or by manual dispatch.
+This uses the system `psql` client.

 - Fixed Fly smoke-check failure by binding the Express server to `0.0.0.0` and adding startup and error logging in `backend/app.js` so the platform can detect the listening address and surface errors.
 - Rewrote `README.md` into a modern, detailed, professional guide covering architecture, local dev, testing, deployment to Fly, security, and troubleshooting.